Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 # Benefits of doing a postdoc in industry

 There are many reasons speaking for doing a postdoc in industry.
-Below are the ones that I found appealing to most people that I know.
+Below are the ones that I found convincing and appealing to most people that I know.

 Let us start with your long-term goal.
-Can you imagine putting your scientific and personal knowledge and skills in an industrial setting, namely performing applied research to turn discoveries and knowledge into product and profit?
+Can you imagine putting your scientific and personal knowledge and skills in an industrial setting?
+That is, do you like the idea of performing applied research to turn discoveries and knowledge into product and profit?

-This question has a ethical aspect.
-While some people believe that science is useless unless it serves the benefit of the mankind, there are also people argue that the scientific ideal of objectivity and truth-seeking is eroded by the pursuit of profit.
+This question has an ethical dimension.
+While some people believe that science is useless unless it serves the benefit of the mankind, other people argue that the scientific ideal of objectivity and truth-seeking is eroded by the pursuit of profit.

-If you have thought about the question and your answer is &lsquo;Yes&rsquo;, doing a postdoc there is a good start.
-Compared with a permanent position, which cannot be permanent in reality because of reorganizations, acquisitions, and mergers, a postdoc position offers an opportunity to observe and try the working conditions in industry without being bound to them for a long time.
+If you have thought about the question and your answer is &lsquo;Yes&rsquo;, doing a postdoc in industry is a good start.
+Compared with a permanent position, which cannot be permanent in reality because of reorganizations, acquisitions, and mergers, a postdoc position offers an opportunity to experience the working conditions in industry without being bound to them for a long time.
 The competition to get the position is high, due to the limited job offering and the benefits that are discussed below, but the reward is correspondingly attractive.
-During the postdoc, you will enjoy both rich resources provided by the company , including the latest technologies, invited talks, and visiting opportunities, and connections and collaborations with other researchers in the world.
+During the postdoc, you will enjoy both rich resources provided by the company, for instance the latest technologies and invited talks by top experts, and connections as well as collaborations with other researchers in the world.
 If you seize the chance to make discoveries that improve our understanding of human diseases and how drugs work (or not), you will have many doors open to you after the postdoc, including those positions that require &lsquo;industrial working experience&rsquo;, for which fresh PhD students and academic postdocs are